MichalPokojny/MyProject1/README.md

 # [Travel To Slovakia](https://michalpokojny.github.io/MyProject1/)

-Travel To Slovakia is a website about my home country Slovakia.
-The main purpose is to say and show something about this country and make potential visitors contact the owner of the website for trip bookings.
-Travel To Slovakia will be useful for people who love traveling and exploring not-so-popular countries such as this one.
+Travel To Slovakia is a website about my home.
+The purpose of the website is to show visitors more about Slovakia and gives potential tourists a way to book a trip.
+Travel To Slovakia is for people who love traveling and exploring hidden gems such as this one.
-Travel To Slovakia will be useful for people who loves travelling and exploring not so popular countries such as this one.

 <p align="center">
   <img src="docs/responsive-image.png">